 In any case, make sure you do not overshoot the due date.
-If you are not able to do so, interest will be charged on the outstanding amount.
-It will keep compounding until the repayment is made, so the sooner you can repay the better.
+If you are not able to do so, interest will add up to the outstanding amount.
+It will keep compounding until the repayment is made.
+So, the sooner you can repay, the better.

 Credit cards are here to help you establish a credit history.
 Make sure you use them to your advantage.
 Delaying payments will negatively affect the credit history you aspire to build.